aryanVijaywargia/Covid-19-diagnosis-using-deep-learning/README.md

 **Future Work**<br>
-As a future work, the number of data which is used to train the CNN model can be increased and the general structure of convolutional neural network can be restructures so that it will be able to analyze images in more detail.
+As a future work, the number of data which is used to train the CNN model can be increased and the general structure of convolutional neural network can be restructured so that it will be able to analyze the images in more detail.